eldad87/go-boilerplate/README.md

 - You're done!
 - For additional information, make sure to visit the official [repository](https://godoc.org/github.com/markbates/grift/grift  "repository"):

-### Service / Data layer
+### Service - Data layer agnostic
 This is probably the most important part in the boilerplate, the goal is to create a separation between the data layer and the way other component interacts with it.

-- To begin with, we need to define our basic data struct, pay attention to the tags as they'll become handy later on:
+- To begin with, we need to define our basic data struct
+   \* Use `validate` tags to set your constrains, which later on can be enforced using `go-playground/validator.v9` in our Service implementation.
 ```go
 package app